RoboUniview/RoboMM/README.md

 See [train.sh](https://github.com/RoboUniview/RoboMM/blob/main/tools/train.sh) for the system environment configuration of different simulators.

 ## Training the model (using DDP):
-Currently, the Calvin data has been fully uploaded, and RoboMM can now be trained using only the Calvin dataset

 Download the data from [Data](https://huggingface.co/datasets/liufanfanlff/RoboData) and extract it.
 Modify the corresponding paths in the config file and use the following files for training.
+If you just want to download the Calvin data, you can use the following method with the huggingface-cli download command: huggingface-cli download --repo-type dataset --resume-download liufanfanlff/RoboData  --include "calvin*"  --local-dir RoboData
 ```
 bash tools/train.sh 8 --config ${config}